 Method for obtaining follicular cells and a device for carrying out this method

-We developed a specialized device dedicated to a simple, fast and non-invasive withdrawal of follicular cells.
-Follicular cells can be used for different medicinal or veterinary examinations including pharmacokinetic and biomarkers studies, alopecia studies and for experiments and research on life cells with persisting proliferation capacity.
-A method of follicular cells withdrawal is, from the medicinal point of view, a form of skin biopsy.
-Compared to the classical biopsy (skin excision or thin needle biopsy) or blood collection it is less invasive, brings minimum discomfort to the patient and it is also faster and cheaper.
-Moreover, a set of unique proliferating cells can be obtained by this method.
+We developed a specialized device dedicated to a simple, fast and non-invasive withdrawal of follicular cells from mammals including human.
+Follicular cells are of epithelial origin and can be used for different veterinary or medicinal examinations including genotyping, pharmacokinetic and biomarkers studies, alopecia studies and for general experiments and research.
+These often require living cells with persisting proliferation capacity.
+A method of follicular cells withdrawal is, from the medicinal point of view, a form of skin biopsy but our method is not based on skin excision or needle.
+Even compared to blood collection, it is less invasive, brings minimum discomfort to the organisms and is also faster and cheaper.

-Our technological solution is based on a special withdrawal-gun which is connected to a source of vacuum on one end (e.g. standard vacuum cleaner) and to a removable disposable one-shot grip made of inert sterilizable material, which specifically captures hair including significant portion of its nesting matrix rich for follicular cells allowing its withdrawal and further processing.
-A prototype of this device has been successfully tested practically and thus a patent application has been registered by the end of 2012
+Our technological solution is based on a special withdrawal-gun which is connected to a source of vacuum on one end (standard vacuum cleaner can be used) and to disposable forceps made of inert, sterilizable material.
+The forceps capture multiple hairs and allow their controlled pulling including a significant portion of hair nesting matrix rich for follicular cells.
+Such sample allows further processing with minimal logistic demands.
+A prototype of this device has been successfully tested for multiple applications on laboratory mice including genotyping, immunofluorescence and qPCR analysis of follicular cells after systemic and topical applications of various drugs, including cytostatics and senolytics.

 Prototype.
 Validation studies on patients and volunteers.

-Presented product is aimed mainly on market covering human alternatively veterinary health care in the category of biological samples collection for diagnostics.
-This includes: - Non-invasive testing of biomarkers - Pharmacokinetic studies - Bio-equivalence studies on generic drugs - Basic and applied research specializing on primary live tissues with persisting proliferative capacity This product also covers specific field of self-made sample collection in home environment.
-Moreover, it collects unique biological material (rich for proliferating cells) and thus opens new commercially attractive possibilities.
+Presented product aims mainly on markets covering veterinary and, alternatively, also human research and health care in the category of non-invasive collection of biological samples for diagnostics.
+This includes: - Genotyping - Testing of biomarkers - Pharmacokinetic studies - Bio-equivalence studies on generic drugs - Basic and applied research specializing on primary live tissues with persisting proliferative capacity The device and method is also fully compatible with the conditions of sample collection in field.

 Institute of Molecular and Translational Medicine, Faculty of Medicine and Dentistry, Palacky University, Olomouc.